landx-id/blog/site/content/blog/jobs-at-landx.md

 **Job Description:**

-1. Follow up communication with our brand listing regarding visual assets fulfilment;
+* Follow up communication with our brand listing regarding visual assets fulfillment;
-2. Assist with KOL Management (Communication, Follow up progress & setup appointments for production);
+* Assist with KOL Management (Communication, Follow up progress & setup appointments for production);
-3. Running survey & input regarding LandX campaign performance.
+* Running survey & input regarding LandX campaign performance.

 **Qualification:**

-1. Currently pursuing a Bachelor's Degree in Communications/ Marketing/Business or related field;
+* Currently pursuing a Bachelor's Degree in Communications/ Marketing/Business or related field;
-2. Strong communication and writing skills and also time management;
+* Strong communication and writing skills and also time management;
-3. Passionate about investment, finance, and campaign marketing;
+* Passionate about investment, finance, and campaign marketing;
-4. Only full-time internship applicants will be considered (3-6 months).
+* Only full-time internship applicants will be considered (3-6 months).

 ## Marketing Outbound

 **Job Description:**

-1. Follow up communication with our potential & current community partner regarding offline event webinar;
+* Follow up communication with our potential & current community partner regarding offline event webinar;
-2. Collect information & survey regarding NPS (satisfaction survey) to our partner and our past event;
+* Collect information & survey regarding NPS (satisfaction survey) to our partner and our past event;
-3. Doing media monitoring & report to the team leader every day.
+* Doing media monitoring & report to the team leader every day.

 **Qualification:**

-1. Currently pursuing a Bachelor's Degree in Communications/ Marketing/Business or related field;
+* Currently pursuing a Bachelor's Degree in Communications/ Marketing/Business or related field;
-2. Strong communication and writing skills and also time management;
+* Strong communication and writing skills and also time management;
-3. Only full-time internship applicants will be considered (3-6 months).
+* Only full-time internship applicants will be considered (3-6 months).

 If you are a person who is passionate and interested in the position, please send your application to:\
 Email: **hr@landx.id**\